dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/about-snowflake-native-app.md

 ## Support
 If you have any questions about the dbt Snowflake Native App, you may [contact our Support team](mailto:dbt-snowflake-marketplace@dbtlabs.com) for help.
 Please provide information about your installation of the Native App, including your dbt Cloud account ID and Snowflake account identifier.

+## Limitations
+- The Native app does not support dbt Cloud accounts that have [IP Restrictions](/docs/cloud/secure/ip-restrictions} enabled.